thomaskhub/meblo/examples/README.md

 ## Remuxing

-Takes in input videofrom the assets directory and writes it to disk as mpeg ts under `/tmp/oranges.ts`
+Takes in input video from the assets directory and writes it to disk as mpeg ts under `/tmp/oranges.ts`

 ```bash